furiousBlob/AIprojects/README.md

 # AIprojects
-This is a game of degrees which is played by AI.
+This is a game of tictactoe played by AI.
+It is impossible to win against AI.